ibartomeus/IberianBees/README.md

 # Process:

-1- Use "rawdata/Fetch_data.R" to update data from interent (e.g. Gbif, iNaturalist)
+1- Use "rawdata/Fetch_data.R" to update data from interent (e.g. Gbif, iNaturalist).

 2- Add new excels with data locally to "/rawdata/xls_to_add/" with the data in the first sheet.

 3- Run "rawdata/preprocessing.R" to convert those to csv and upload them to github.
-3.3- I modified manually some csvs because of non ASCII characters, and other annoying stuff.
+3.1- I modified manually some csvs because of non ASCII characters, and other annoying stuff.
 Sorry for the non-reproducible part.

 4- Add new csv's programatically using "/rawdata/Add_data.R".

 5- Use "data/datascript.R" to generate "data/clean_data.csv".
-5.5- To fix species names I am using the workflow in "data/datascript.R" along with "data/manual_checks.csv", which can be edited to add synonims, etc...
+5.1- To fix species names I am using the workflow in "data/datascript.R" along with "data/manual_checks.csv", which can be edited to add synonims, etc...

 6- Knit Summary.Rmd to see updated nice summaries.

 7- Commit and push.
 Automatic tests may be done (in the future).
 Manually release a version on major updates.

-8- Metadata in EML is generated in Metadata_generator.R and can be consulted in "data/metadata"
+8- Metadata in EML is generated in Metadata_generator.R and can be consulted in "data/metadata".

-9- The manuscript is written in folder /manuscript
+9- The manuscript is written in folder /manuscript.

 # IberianBees (version en español)